timbran-project/moor/cores/cowbell/README.md

     managed and authored in revision control tools.
 While changes can be made in-MOO, they are meant to be merged back into the repository as the canonical version.

+While some utility code might get ported from Lambda or JHCore the intent is start from scratch to take advantage of `mooR`'s more advanced features, including:

 ## Development